 2.4 Sincere believers know that (Theistic) Evolution is not true and that a biblical creation day (yôm 'ehad = numerical quantifier) was not millions of years long -between one morning and its respective evening-, but very close to the 24 hours we measure today.
 Humanity is less than 10 000 years old and had its origin in 2 divinely created people, namely Adam and his wife Eve.
 No humans existed on Earth before the biblically specified creation account.

-- Luk 3:23-37, 38 provides an -unbreakable- chain of 77 generations from Yahweh (Father of Adam) to Jesus Christ, but is regularly ignored in arguments made by Old Earth Creationists.
+- Luk 3:23-37, 38 provides an -unbreakable- chain of 77 generations from Yahweh (Father of Adam) to Jesus Christ, but this by far most important genealogy is regularly ignored in arguments made by Old Earth Creationists.
 In addition, 1 Chronicles 1:1-34 provides another -unbreakable- chain of the first 24 generations until Jacob, all perfectly tied together.

 - If we neglect the first historical Adam, we consequently reject the second historical Adam, namely Jesus Christ (1Cor 15:45-47).